 On the end of the peninsula, we incorporated a bookshelf in place of a 12″-wide cabinet.
 It provides storage but in a more decorative manner than typical base cabinetry.

 When I design a kitchen, I like to keep the microwave hidden but accessible.
-In this kitchen, it’s framed into the cabinetry to the right of the refrigerator.
+In this kitchen, we decided to frame it into the cabinetry to the right of the refrigerator.
 This way it looks built in and doesn’t disrupt the look of the kitchen.

 Inset bath vanities

-In two quaint half-baths, like this one on the main floor, we used the Fairmont inset cabinets in Cherry Russet.
+In two quaint half-baths, like this one on the main floor, we used the Fairmont inset cabinets in Medium Wood Stain.
 This style is more formal and gives a higher-end, custom look.
 The rich, dark grain provides a nice a contrast to the clean, white lines in the kitchen.
-But, as you can see, white beadboard was used again to create continuity.
+But, as you can see, we used beadboard again to create continuity.

 For both the kitchen and the baths, it’s the sum of the details that makes the spaces great.